-Community bathrooms are serviced daily by housekeeping staff.
-Private bathrooms are serviced once weekly.
+Community bathrooms are serviced twice daily by housekeeping staff.

 Laundry rooms are in each of the first-year houses with the exception of North, East and Memorial.
 Students residing in North, East and Memorial are given access to a neighboring house that has laundry facilities.
 Dry cleaning and bundled laundry service is also available on campus.
 Information about the laundry service is available here.

 All houses are secured using a card access system for exterior doors, interior stairwells, and elevators.
 Students have card access only to the houses to which they are assigned.
-From midnight until 8AM, students can access only their floors and other floors of the same sex in their houses.
+In order to maintain lower density in residential spaces, students will only have access to their assigned residential building and floor.

 If you are locked out, please see the Receptionist/Front Desk Assistant located in Hank Ingram House, or contact a Resident Adviser.

 The Vanderbilt housing contract excludes Fall Break, Thanksgiving Break, Winter Break, and Spring Break.
 However, Vanderbilt extends to students the privilege to stay over breaks provided that they register online at the Office of Housing and Residential Experience website.
 Prior to each break, you may register to stay over the break on the Student Housing Portal.